 The university offers a minor in the Social Sciences upon the successful completion of at least 18 hours above General Education requirements in the following curricula:

 The total hours in the social sciences minor (18) must include courses in at least three areas of the social sciences outside the student’s major with a minimum of 9 hours in courses numbered 300 or above.
-A maximum of 9 hours of travel-study courses in any of these curricula may be selected for the minor.
 Three hours above degree requirements may be taken in the student’s major.